 We love to make homemade pizza recipes together on the weekends.
 While this easy crust recipe is our favorite, we make it in all different forms.
 A few of our other go-to’s are french bread pizza, pizza chicken roll-ups, pizza dip and pizza pinwheels.

-We absolutely love making homemade pizza together.
-It’s become one of our favorite traditions.
-It’s easy enough for beginners and even the kids love to help roll out the dough and add their favorite toppings.
+This recipe is easy enough for beginners and even the kids love to help roll out the dough and add their favorite toppings.
 This dough has become a family favorite go-to for pizza night, along with my easy homemade pizza sauce.
 Both pair great together and taste so fresh!
 Sometimes we even make fresh breadsticks to serve with it as well. :)

 Ingredients for Homemade Pizza Dough